sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

     },
     /* LLM-BASED EXAMPLE */
     {
+      /* no need for an anchor.
+Sensible searches the whole document for the answers to the LLM prompts
+      */
       "method": {
-        /* to improve performance, group facts to extract if they're co-located in the document  */
+        /* to improve performance, group queries if their answers are co-located in the document
+        */
         "id": "queryGroup",
         "queries": [
           {
             "id": "policy_period",
-            /* described each data point you want to extract with simple, short language */
+            /* prompt an LLM to extract the data you describe. use simple, short language
+            */
             "description": "policy period",
             "type": "string"
           },